THE SLOW OXIDIZER DEVELOPMENT DIET

-2. The best fats: Fatty meats such as dark meat chicken, dark meat turkey, lamb, and fatty cuts of beef.
-Roasted almond butter also contains an excellent oil.
+2. The best fats: Fatty meats such as dark meat chicken, dark meat turkey, lamb, goat.
+Wild game (except for bison and buffalo) and roasted almond butter contain good fats or oils.

-Other good fats are egg yolk, olive oil, and raw or organic dairy products such as cream, butter, full-fat yogurt or cream cheese.
+Other good fats are runny egg yolk, and a little raw or organic dairy products such as cream, butter, full-fat yogurt or cream cheese.

 Butter is better than ghee for most people because it is less processed.
-Only have ghee if you cannot use butter.
-The Challenge brand of butter in America, found at supermarkets and Walmart, is the best brand of butter, even better than the organic health store brands.
+However, have butter only occasionally because it is quite yin.
+The Challenge brand of butter in America, found at supermarkets and Walmart, is an excellent brand of butter, even better than some organic health store brands.

 Less recommended are unrefined flax, hemp, or other less processed oils.
 The problem is these go rancid quickly - even in the refrigerator, where they must be kept.

-6. If you are very concerned with high cholesterol: Cholesterol will normalize on a development program, in almost all cases, without the need for dietary fat restriction.
+7. If you are very concerned about cholesterol: Cholesterol will normalize on a development program, in almost all cases, without the need for dietary fat restriction.

 If you are very afraid of cholesterol, begin with less meat, eggs and butter.
 Instead, to supply fat, have more olive oil and roasted almond butter.